tweag/python-monorepo-example/2017-08-24-linear-types-packed-data.md

 - I deserialize this tree to retrieve the result.

-This process involves copying the tree structure *5 times*, converting back and force between a pointer representation, which Haskell can use, and a serialized representation, which can be sent over the network.
-For a single remote procedure call.
+This process involves copying the tree structure *5 times*, converting back and forth between a pointer representation, which Haskell can use, and a serialized representation, which can be sent over the network, for a single remote procedure call.

 This goes to show that it should be no surprise when overhead of serialization and deserialization in a distributed application is